alphajuliet/advent-2020/README.md

 We solve the toboggan problem by rotating vectors by given amounts, corresponding to the slope.
 For part 1 we rotate each row by a constant (x) times the row number (y), and count the number of trees as the first element.
 For part 2, we are given a collection of slopes, so we iterate through them all as for part 1, with the minor complication of handling a multiple of rows (y value).
 The `check-trees` function was refactored to handle this.

+### Day 4

+This challenge is elegantly solved in Clojure using the `spec` library.
+We parse everything into a Clojure map, and then validate the map against a spec.
+The parsing is the painful bit, and again, I could have maybe done it better with `re-seq` but I haven't used regexs much in Clojure up to now.

+The important spec is `::passport`, which was refactored for part 2 to include the narrower constraints for each field.

+### Day 5

+Once you realise that the boarding pass code is simply a binary representation with letters instead of numbers, it becomes simple.
+The easy way to deal with this was to pre-parse the input data using the shell invocation `tr "BFRL" "01"` to convert the letters into the corresponding 0 or 1 value.

+In part 1 we read the binary numbers, convert them to decimal with `Integer/parseInt`, and simply look for the largest number in the list.
+For part 2, we generate all the seat numbers in the same range as our input data, and use the set `difference` function to identify the missing one.

+### Day 6

+Sets come to the rescue in this challenge.
+In part 1, we parse the input into lists of answers, and turn them into sets which removes the duplicates, ie. a union.
+We then count up the total of elements in each set using `reduce`.

+For part 2, we need to look at the intersections with a bit more parsing, and then count up the numbers again for each set.

+### Day 7

+Ok, for this one I couldn't resist using a graph network because (a) I like graphs, and (b) the `ubergraph` library in Clojure is nice and easy to use.
+The problem lends itself very well to a graph, so the first step was to parse each line into a relationship between source and target nodes, with the multiplicity captured as the edge weight.
+Each relationship is then added to the graph as a *directed* edge.

+Once everything is in a directed graph then we can apply some graph algorithms, thanks again to `ubergraph`.
+In part 1 we look at all the nodes that are reachable from the given start node, thanks for the `alg/shortest-path` function that returns all paths from a given starting node.

+Part 2 requires a bit more work because we need to recursively sum the multiplicities of all the upstream (i.e. incoming) edges to the given node.
+The `sum-incoming-weights` does this recursive traversal of the graph, using a slightly complicated reducing function to collect the sub-total.

 ### Day 10

 This challenge is about looking at the differences between consecutive elements in the sequence of adaptors.
-For part 1, we generate the vector of `deltas`, use the `frequencies` function to count the 1s and 3s, and then multiply the two counts to get the answer.
+For part 1, we generate the vector of `deltas`, use the built-in `frequencies` function to count the 1s and 3s, and then multiply the two counts to get the answer.

 In part 2, because the number of possible sequences is huge (2^n), we need to be smarter.
 For the first test set, if you write out the number of possible sequences, you see that you get multiple paths through a region iff there is a sequence of at least three consecutive numbers.
 For example, 4 -> 5 -> 6 allows the two paths: 4 -> 5 -> 6 and 4 -> 6.
 Similarly for four number there are 4 possible paths, for five there are 7 paths.
 At that point the limit of jumping by 3 is reached, and any longer sequences are the overlap of two or more sequences of five consecutive numbers.